Yandex Cloud

 For more information on how to configure and use OS Login, see Connecting to a node via OS Login.

-• Under Login, enter the username.
+• In the Login field, enter the username.

 • In the SSH key field, paste the contents of the public key file.